kemicar/LicenseSpring-PoC/README.md

 ## APIcall Class Documentation

-The `APIcall` class facilitates secure communication with an API server over HTTPS and SSL/TLS protocols, optimized for use with an ESP32 board.
+Inside **lib** folder there is the `APIcall` class that facilitates secure communication with an API server over HTTPS and SSL/TLS protocols, optimized for use with an ESP32 board.

 ## Constructor